 But I’m not really interested in cherry picking the data here.
 What I encourage is to always read these types of studies with a critical eye.
 Understand that correlation does not always equal causation, and that FOOD QUALITY and lifestyle factors matter so much in these types of studies.
 Who are the study participants?
 Are they already at risk for disease?
 Can they recall what they’ve eaten in the past year?
 I am a nutritionist, and I can safely report to you that most people can’t recall what they ate yesterday, much less in the past year (as is asked when collecting data on study participants.)

 That said, most of my clients come to me wildly confused about what to eat for disease prevention.
 There is one item no expert will dispute: EAT MORE PLANTS.
 We know and can all agree that a plant-based diet filled with different types of mostly vegetables and some fruits (maybe legumes if they work for you) has to make up the majority of your diet for good health.
 Period.
 One half or more of your plate at 2, preferably 3, meals daily.
+You don’t have to be a vegetarian, but a varied diet with organic animal proteins and plenty of antioxidant and fiber rich plant foods makes you healthy.
+We know that from studying people in the Blue Zones who live the longest.

 What to Eat to Prevent Disease